This program is restricted to those who have previously attended Vajra Assembly.

-Caroline Pfohl is co-lineage holder of the Dharma Ocean lineage.
+Caroline Pfohl is the prime lineage holder of the Dharma Ocean lineage.
 She chairs the Dharma Ocean Foundation board of directors, and holds the health and well-being role of Desung (Protector of Joy) for the community.
 Her spiritual journey has included three decades of study and practice in Chan, Taoism, and Tibetan Buddhism.
 Within Dharma Ocean, drawing on lifelong work with healing and the arts, she takes the lead in bringing somatic meditation into the arenas of mentoring, relationships, healing, design, and the arts.

+Registration is not yet open.
 Those who have attended VTI before may register for any two of the three weeks or for the full three-week VTI.
 If you have never attended a VTI before, you will need to attend all three weeks.

 Please plan to arrive between 3:00 and 6:00 p.m. on your arrival day.
 Departure will be after breakfast on your scheduled departure day.
 More details will come once registration opens.

 *If you are staff or work-study for this program plan to arrive a day early.
 Those doing take-down work-study will need to stay through 5pm on departure day.
 Please contact the programs team (firstname.lastname@example.org) if you have questions.